 The reasons quantum computers are bought is usually one of security or teaching.
 As the cost of hardware is high, there has to be sufficient reasons to invest in hardware and the software to run quantum circuits on your quantum device.
 There are a few machines out there bought mainly for research, and as the field is so developing, it’s not like users can play games on quantum computers.

-A Quantum Machine for the home?
+A Quantum Computer for the home?

 Not quite yet.
 Well, you can, but many would question whether there is any point.
-If you wanted to, you could buy a machine such as a D-Wave, but why would you want to!
+If you wanted to, you could buy a machine such as a D-Wave, but why would you like to?
 You’d need a specialist application and likely a few million pounds.
 But you could buy a desktop machine from SpinQ, which has just qubits.
 Again, you could not do much with a two-qubit quantum computer, but you could use it to explore.

 Building a Quantum Computer